Rapter1990/Design-Pattern-Examples-in-Java/4_Creational_Prototype/README.md

 </table>

 <hr>
 Prototype is a template of any object before the actual object is constructed.
 It means that it is based on creating duplicate object while keeping performance in constant.
-Therefore, it can create a number of instances of a class, which has almost same state or differs from some a few differences  For example :
+Therefore, it can create a number of instances of a class, which has almost same state or differs from some a few differences.
+For example :

 ```
 public abstract class ClassName implements Cloneable {